API Reference

 { "status": "done", "error": "Scan failed: bluetoothctl timed out" }GET /api/bt/adapters

-Section titled “GET /api/bt/adapters”List of available BT adapters.
+Section titled “GET /api/bt/adapters”List available Bluetooth adapters.

 GET /api/bt/paired